pancakeio/theworldstatic/source/guides/middleman.html.md

 There are two places you can specify the template to be used for a page: in `config.rb`, or in a page's frontmatter.

-For example, to use a layout `source/layouts/pineapple.erb` with `source/pages/apple.html.erb`, both are valid:
+For example, to apply a layout `source/layouts/pineapple.erb` to `source/pages/apple.html.erb`, both are valid:

   - In `config.rb`, specify: